Computer Programming Certificate

 These courses also provide those without a background in computer science with required pre-requisites to pursue a master’s degree in the field.

-The following computer science courses are available, but not required:
+The following computer science course is also available, but not required:

 - CSC 333 Automata, Grammars, and Computability (3 cr)

 Please note that the Department of Computer Science will waive the pre/co-requisites of E 115 and MA 121, 131 or 141 so students interested in the CPC may begin taking CSC 116.
-However, a Calculus I class remains a requirement for the Computer Programming Certificate.
+However, a Calculus I class remains a requirement for the Computer Programming Certificate and for CSC 316.

 The CPC curriculum is closely aligned with the Computer Programming minor, the Bachelor of Science curriculum, and the preparatory undergraduate coursework that is required for application to our graduate programs.
 The CPC does not, however, fulfill all of the preparatory coursework for the graduate programs.
 Please see Master of Computer Science - Distance Education.